Denver suburb where Elijah McClain died ousts police chief

 “In an effort to justify getting rid of Chief Wilson, the City and Council have engaged in a conspiracy to leak misinformation to the media and falsely attribute responsibility for the department’s long-standing historical problems to Chief Wilson,” Wilson’s lawyers said.

-City Manager Jim Twombly said Wilson excelled in her community outreach work in Colorado's third-largest city but he said he fired her because of concerns about her leadership and management of the department.
-He declined to give specific examples other than a backlog of thousands of crime reports, with the potential to delay investigations and arrests, that he said he first learned about last month.
+City Manager Jim Twombly said Wilson excelled in her community outreach work in Colorado’s third-largest city but he said he fired her because of concerns about her leadership and management of the department.
+He declined to give specific examples other than mentioning a backlog of thousands of crime reports, with the potential to delay investigations and arrests, that he said he first learned about last month, in a list of more general factors contributing to his decision.
 A report on the findings of a city-commissioned independent audit on the records backlog was issued Tuesday.

 Twombly also said he had ongoing conversations with officers in the department and was concerned about the number of officers who have left.
 When asked by a reporter, he said he was concerned about the rise in crime in the community but he did not attribute that to Wilson.